How to Begin Searching for Colleges

 Another important step before your child begins their research is to make sure that they (and you!) will remain open-minded.

 For example, just because you’ve never heard of a particular school before doesn’t mean it isn’t worthy of consideration.
 With so many colleges in the country, no one has been exposed to all of them.
 If a school appears to have potential, encourage your child to add it to the list of institutions worth exploring.
+Unfamiliar schools might be located in places like Ann Arbor, MI, New York, NY, or New Haven, CT—each offering unique environments and opportunities.
+For instance, New Haven is often considered a haven for academic excellence due to its prestigious universities and vibrant campus life.

 It’s also wise to leave out-of-state schools on the table when searching for colleges.
 Just because a school is in-state doesn’t guarantee it will be cheaper, so don’t limit your child’s research based on an assumption.
+Using regional identifiers like ‘MI’ for Michigan or ‘NY’ for New York can help narrow searches and highlight schools in specific geographic areas.

 The internet provides access to a vast array of resources when it comes to searching for colleges.
 Your child can perform simple searches to find schools in a specific town, state, or country, if they have a target location in mind.